 - Skip dessert once a week.

-- Save money instead of spending on impulse.
+- Save money instead of spending impulsively.

 Each time you delay gratification, you strengthen your willpower.

-Surround Yourself With Discipline
+Surround Yourself with Discipline

-Find online communities or accountability partners who support your goals.
+Seek out online communities or accountability partners who support your goals.
 Read books, listen to podcasts, and follow people who inspire you to stay disciplined.

 Final Thoughts: Build a Lifestyle, Not Just a Habit